 The internet is a great tool and can be used to access a plethora of information, and while more information is always better it can also lead people down the wrong path especially when it comes to the world of DIYs.
-Don’t get me wrong, I love being able to hop onto YouTube and find out how I should cook a chicken or make some fun gifts for the holidays, but there are certain situations where DIY can actually do more harm than it can help.
+Don’t get us wrong, we love being able to hop onto YouTube and find out how I should cook a chicken or make some fun gifts for the holidays, but there are certain situations where DIY can actually do more harm than it can help.

 You may think that carpet cleaning is something that anyone can do in their home.
 We’ve all seen the ads showing that you can rent the equipment at your local hardware superstore or the flashy commercial showing that easy to use kit, but just because you can doesn’t mean you should.
 There are many different ways to clean carpet, but the best is hot water extraction done by a trained professional who won’t oversaturate your carpet.
 Who knows what may happen if you attempt to do it yourself?
 You may use too much water, use a chemical which could harm or discolor your carpet, or not remove the water entirely from your carpet.
 Each of these hypotheses could leave you with damaged carpet and the possible potential of growth in the future between the carpet and pad or pad and subfloor.